njtierney/njt-talks/README.md

 Nick is a member of the [rOpenSci](https://ropensci.org/) collective, which works to make science open using R, has been the lead organiser for the rOpenSci ozunconf events from 2016-2018 ([2016](https://auunconf.ropensci.org/), [2017](https://ozunconf17.ropensci.org/), [2018](https://ozunconf18.ropensci.org/)).
-Outside of research, Nick likes to hike, trail run, kayak, rockclimb, make coffee, bake sourdough, (eventually) knit a hat, carve spoons, take photos, and explore new hobbies.
+Outside of research, Nick likes to hike long distances, trail run, make coffee, take photos, and explore new hobbies.